 It is in the best interest of companies and organizations, whether private or public, to adopt accessibility standards as laid down by Section 508, WCAG, and ADA.
 While Section 508 does not apply to private businesses, they should develop accessible websites and online services to cater to the needs of a broad range of audiences with disabilities.
 Such websites have more page views, better statistics, and a wider set of users, leading to an increase in the consumer base.

 Ultimately, website accessibility and WCAG conformance is a mandatory requirement for websites and online services.
-Turn to PixelPlex expert web accessibility consultants to prepare your website for compliance with Section 508, the ADA, or the WCAG web standard.
-We offer a complete package of services, including web audit for WCAG violations, remediation of inaccessible features, or redesign of the website to ensure full conformance with accessibility standards.
+Turn to PixelPlex expert accessibility consultants for a comprehensive web accessibility audit.
+We’ll prepare your website for compliance with Section 508, the ADA, or the WCAG web standard.